patrick--/pico-ping/README.md

 # pico-ping

 ### Overview
-Pico-ping is a minimal Linux utility that emulates some of the core functionality of `ping`.
+Pico-ping is a minimal Linux utility that emulates some of the core functionality of `ping` using a more modern style of C++;

 Specific functionality implemented at this time:
 * Positional argument for either hostname or ipaddress